Icinga/icinga2/doc/10-icinga-template-library.md

 http_warn_time                   | **Optional.** The warning threshold.
 http_critical_time               | **Optional.** The critical threshold.
 http_expect                      | **Optional.** Comma-delimited list of strings, at least one of them is expected in the first (status) line of the server response.
 Default: HTTP/1. http_certificate                 | **Optional.** Minimum number of days a certificate has to be valid.
-This parameter explicitly sets the port to 443 and ignores the URL if passed. http_clientcert                  | **Optional.** Name of file contains the client certificate (PEM format). http_privatekey                  | **Optional.** Name of file contains the private key (PEM format). http_headerstring                | **Optional.** String to expect in the response headers.
+Port defaults to 443.
+When this option is used the URL is not checked.
+The first parameter defines the warning threshold (in days), the second parameter the critical threshold (in days).
+(Example `http_certificate = "30,20"`). http_clientcert                  | **Optional.** Name of file contains the client certificate (PEM format). http_privatekey                  | **Optional.** Name of file contains the private key (PEM format). http_headerstring                | **Optional.** String to expect in the response headers.